 Here are some tips to get a job using social media.

 Right from the beginning of this decade, everyone is talking about the new ways in which social media can be used.
-Sites like Facebook and Twitter are already a non-replaceable way of connecting with our friends, making new connections, following the prevailing global trends, and getting the wind of latest news.
+Sites like Facebook and Twitter are already a non-replaceable way of connecting with our friends.
+Making new connections, following the prevailing global trends, and getting the wind of the latest news.

 Now recent studies have revealed that social media tools are also helping job-seekers to find new employment opportunity.
 In fact, one in every six job seekers uses one of the various social media sites to land a new job.